Hasri Ainun Habibie: First lady (1998–1999)

 Suharto was on a state visit to Cairo when demonstrators stormed the House of Representatives' office buildings.
 Suharto quickly returned to Indonesia and resigned his position as president, leaving the position to Habibie.
 Ainun thus became first lady.
 Ainun became chairperson of all organizations associated with the first lady, including Dharma Wanita and YKBRP.
 In 1999, the parliament declined to accept Habibie's presidential responsibility speech and elected Abdurrahman Wahid as the next president.

 Death

 In January 2010, Ainun was admitted to the Ludwig Maximilians-Universität Hospital in Munich, Germany for intensive care for her ovarian cancer.
-After several operations, she died on May 22 in the same year.
-Her body was sent back to Jakarta and buried in the Kalibata National Heroes Cemetery on May 25 in a military funeral ceremony conducted by President Susilo Bambang Yudhoyono.
+After several operations, she died on 22 May in the same year.
+Her body was sent back to Jakarta and buried in the Kalibata National Heroes' Cemetery on 25 May in a military funeral ceremony conducted by President Susilo Bambang Yudhoyono.